-There is a narrowing or blockage in your common femoral artery (located in your groin) which is one of the main arteries taking blood to your leg.
+There is a narrowing or blockage in one of the main arteries taking blood to your leg.
 This is caused by hardening of the arteries (atherosclerosis).
 Over the years cholesterol and calcium have built up inside the arteries and caused this narrowing or blockage.
-The operation you are having is to remove the blockage or narrowing so as to improve the blood supply to your lower leg.
+The operation you are having is to bypass the blocked arteries in your leg to improve the blood supply.